-Holy Thursday begins the Sacred Triduum - which means

-three days.
-On this first day the Church commemorates the events surrounding the Last Supper and the institution by Christ of the Holy Eucharist.
+Holy Thursday begins the Sacred Triduum - which means three days.
+On this first day the Church commemorates the events surrounding the Last Supper and the institution by Christ of the Holy Eucharist and the Holy Priesthood.
 At the Last Supper Jesus was with His Apostles celebrating the Passover, the annual memorial of the mystery of the Jews' escape from Egypt, and the "passing over" of the angel of death.
-The Passover was an exodus, or passage, from the oppression of slavery to spiritual freedom.
-On this night before His crucifixion, Jesus commanded that this Passover be celebrated in a new way as an unbloody representation of His sacrificial and saving death that would take place the next day on the cross.
-This was (is) the new Passover of the Lord in which we are freed from slavery to sin and death through our cooperation with His divine life of grace received in Holy Communion.
+The Passover was an exodus, or passage, from the oppression of slavery to physical freedom.
+On this night before His crucifixion, Jesus commanded that this Passover be celebrated in a new way as an unbloody re-presentation of His sacrificial and saving death that would take place the next day on the cross.
+This was (is) the new Passover of the Lord in which we are freed from slavery to sin and death - spiritual freedom - through our cooperation with His divine life of grace received in Holy Communion.